-17. On information and belief, Defendants are an interrelated group of counterfeiters working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell products using infringing and counterfeit versions of the SWAROVSKI Trademarks in the same transaction, occurrence, or series of transactions or occurrences.
-Tactics used by Defendants to conceal their identities and the full scope of their counterfeiting operation make it virtually impossible for Swarovski to learn Defendants' true identities and the exact interworking of their counterfeit network.
-In the event that Defendants provide additional credible information regarding their identities, Swarovski will take appropriate steps to amend the Complaint.
+17. On information and belief, Defendants, either individually or jointly, operate one or more e-commerce stores under the Seller Aliases listed in Schedule A attached hereto.
+Tactics used by Defendants to conceal their identities and the full scope of their operation make it virtually impossible for Swarovski to learn Defendants' true identities and the exact interworking of their counterfeit network.
+If Defendants provide additional credible information regarding their identities, Swarovski will take appropriate steps to amend the Complaint.